The stakes were high as 950 delegates made their way to Lausanne ready to meet and learn from one another.

 The Founders and CTOs of 56 climate booths showcased what’s new and what’s next in Food and Climate.

-A stroll up and down the aisles and you had the chance to catch demonstrations from ELECTRON Aerospace, try out Digital Bites’ VR headsets, take a closer look at Flexsea's bioplastic packaging, learn about Hortiya's AI for plants and check out Voltiris’ solar modules (to name a few).
+A stroll up and down the aisles and you had the chance to catch demonstrations from ELECTRON Aerospace, try out Digital Bites’ VR headsets, take a closer look at Flexsea's bioplastic packaging, learn about Hortiya's AI for plants, check out Voltiris’ solar modules and see first-hand how Depoly is creating a circular economy for plastics (to name a few).

 Spoilt for Choice with Side Events 🎉